 Intracranial Hypertension (IH)

 Fluid retention during somatropin replacement therapy in adults may frequently occur.
-Clinical manifestations of fluid retention are usually transient and dose dependent.
+Clinical manifestations of fluid retention (e.g. edema, arthralgia, myalgia, nerve compression syndromes including carpal tunnel syndrome/paraesthesias) are usually transient and dose dependent.

-Slipped capital femoral epiphysis may occur more frequently in patients undergoing rapid growth.
+Slipped capital femoral epiphysis may occur more frequently in patients with endocrine disorders (including GHD and Turner syndrome) or in patients undergoing rapid growth.
 Any pediatric patient with the onset of a limp or complaints of hip or knee pain during somatropin therapy should be carefully evaluated.

 Progression of scoliosis can occur in patients who experience rapid growth.
 Because somatropin increases growth rate, patients with a history of scoliosis who are treated with somatropin should be monitored for progression of scoliosis.
 However, somatropin has not been shown to increase the occurrence of scoliosis.
-Scoliosis is commonly seen in untreated patients with Prader-Willi Syndrome.
+Skeletal abnormalities including scoliosis are commonly seen in untreated Turner syndrome patients.
+Scoliosis is also commonly seen in untreated patients with Prader-Willi Syndrome.
 Physicians should be alert to these abnormalities, which may manifest during somatropin therapy.

-Patients with epiphyseal closure who were treated with somatropin replacement therapy in childhood should be reevaluated according to the criteria in INDICATIONS AND USAGE before continuation of somatropin therapy at the reduced dose level recommended for GH deficient adults.
+Patients with epiphyseal closure who were treated with somatropin replacement therapy in childhood should be reevaluated according to the criteria in Indications and Usage (1.2) before continuation of somatropin therapy at the reduced dose level recommended for GH deficient adults.

 When somatropin is administered subcutaneously at the same site over a long period of time, tissue atrophy may result.
 This can be avoided by rotating the injection site [see DOSAGE AND ADMINISTRATION].